Alex J. Vecchio

 Specialty/Research Focus

-Biomedical Engineering; Biophysical Modeling; Biophysics; Blood-Brain Barrier and Drug Delivery; Computational Biology; Drug Targeting; Lipid Homeostasis; Membrane Biophysics; Membrane Proteins; Microbial Pathogenesis; Molecular Basis of Disease; Molecular Imaging Techniques; Protein Engineering; Protein Function and Structure; Protein Therapeutics; Structural Biology; Targeted Drug Delivery; X-ray Crystallography
+Biomedical Engineering; Biophysical Modeling; Biophysics; Blood-Brain Barrier and Drug Delivery; Computational Biology; Lipid Homeostasis; Membrane Biophysics; Membrane Proteins; Microbial Pathogenesis; Molecular Basis of Disease; Molecular Imaging Techniques; Protein Engineering; Protein Function and Structure; Protein Therapeutics; Structural Biology; Targeted Drug Delivery; X-ray Crystallography

 Contact Information